-(2) A training programme referred to in sub-regulation (1) shall include-

-(a) training of appropriate employees, taking into account human factors principles and human performance; and

-(b) training to acquaint appropriate employees with preventive measures and techniques in relation to passengers, baggage, cargo, mail, equipment, stores and supplies intended for carriage on an aircraft to enable them to contribute to the prevention of acts of sabotage, unlawful seizure of aircraft or other forms of unlawful interference and to minimise the consequences of such events should they occur.

-(3) A training programme referred to in sub-regulation (1) shall be submitted to the authority for approval in accordance with the procedure prescribed in regulations 18 and 19.

-(4) An aircraft operator shall establish and maintain an Approved Security Training Programme that ensures crew members act in the most appropriate manner to minimize the consequences of acts of unlawful interference.

-(5) The programme in sub regulation (4) shall include training on-

-- (a) the verification of the seriousness of any occurrence; - (b) crew communication and coordination; - (c) appropriate self-defence responses; - (d) use of non-lethal protective devices assigned to crew members, whose use is authorized by the State of the Operator; - (e) the understanding of behaviour of terrorists to facilitate the ability of crew members to cope with hijacker behaviour and passenger responses; - (f) live situational training exercises regarding various threat conditions; and - (g) flight crew compartment procedures to protect the aircraft.
+- (2) A training programme referred to in subregulation (1) shall include- - (a) training of appropriate employees, taking into account human factors principles and human performance; and - (b) training to acquaint appropriate employees with preventive measures and techniques in relation to passengers, baggage, cargo, mail, equipment, stores and supplies intended for carriage on an aircraft to enable them to contribute to the prevention of acts of sabotage, unlawful seizure of aircraft or other forms of unlawful interference and to minimise the consequences of such events should they occur. - (3) A training programme referred to in subregulation (1) shall be submitted to the authority for approval in accordance with the procedure prescribed under regulations 20 and 21. - (4) An aircraft operator shall establish and maintain an Approved Security Training Programme that ensures crew members act in the most appropriate manner to minimise the consequences of acts of unlawful interference. - (5) The programme under subregulation (4) shall include training on- - (a) the verification of the seriousness of any occurrence; - (b) crew communication and coordination; - (c) appropriate self-defence responses; - (d) use of non-lethal protective devices assigned to crew members, whose use is authorised by the State of the Operator; - (e) the understanding of behaviour of terrorists to facilitate the ability of crew members to cope with hijacker behaviour and passenger responses; - (f) live situational training exercises regarding various threat conditions; and

+(g) flight crew compartment procedures to protect the aircraft.

+PART IV- PREVENTIVE SECURITY MEASURES